MevSecurity/MevSecurity.github.io/content/posts/Wormhole DoS p2p/index.md

 3. Change their *PeerId* by recreating a secret key,
 4. Go back to Step 1

 By doing so, this will add metrics and the table will grow in size (+150/200 lines in the metrics for each new *PeerId*) because the new *PeerId* will be associated with all the metrics (different blockchains, versions, etc).
-Also, because of the p2p infrastructure, the rogue messages will be treated by the 18 Guardians that did not send the message, amplifying the attack.
-This could lead to a Denial-of-Service.
+Also, because of the p2p infrastructure, the rogue messages will be treated by the others Guardians that did not send the message, amplifying the attack.
+This could theoretically lead to a Denial-of-Service by filling up the disk of guardian nodes.

 We can see that cardinality attack is a concern for Wormhole in multiple places through the code, for example `node/pkg/p2p/netmetrics.go`:
 ```golang